yegor256/blog/_posts/2015/may/2015-05-07-ctors-must-be-code-free.md

 Let me reiterate that the only allowed statement inside a constructor is an assignment.
-If you need to put something else there, start thinking about refactoring &mdash; your class definitely needs a redesign.
+If you need to put something else there, start thinking about refactoring&mdash;your class definitely needs a redesign.